ogarreche/XAI_Whitebox/README.md

 # XAI_Whitebox
 Whitebox methods

+This work uses the following XAI methods:
-DeepLift is applied by using Shap.deepExplainer.
+ - DeepLift is applied by using Shap.deepExplainer.
 See reference: https://shap-lrjball.readthedocs.io/en/latest/generated/shap.DeepExplainer.html

-For LRP and IG.
+- For LRP and IG.
 See Innvestigate: https://github.com/albermax/innvestigate

+I uploaded tf23.yml if you want to used the same environemt as we used.
 Note: for importing environment see the Importing Environments section https://conda.io/projects/conda/en/latest/user-guide/cheatsheet.html